How To Make Friends When You Have None

 - Ask someone to take a trip with you.

-- Get your children into sports or extracurricular activities where you will meet other parents.
+- Get your children into sports or extracurricular activities where they’ll make friends, plus you’ll meet other parents.

 - Take a class and talk to other students before or after class.

-- Get a job or part-time job where you can meet new people.
+- Get a part-time or full-time job where you can meet new people.

 - Join a gym or start an exercise regimen with someone.